skolakoda/teorija-razvoja-igara/00-arhitektura/30-glavna-petlja.md

 ![](slike/glavna-petlja.png)

-Često nakon `render` faze ide `audio`, za muziku i zvučne efekte.
 All of these operations occur in one giant loop that can’t take longer than 33ms per iteration (30 puta per second), ili 16.6ms po iteraciji (60 puta u sekundi).

 # Podela glavne petlje